This article was originally published on December 20, 2024, and updated on April 15, 2026.

 5. Medical expenses

-Here's something to get your engine revving: Those DOT physicals, medical exams, and health-related costs tied to your trucking career are a major truck driver deduction on taxes.
+Certain health-related expenses may qualify, especially if they’re directly required for your work.
+This includes expenses like DOT physicals, medical exams, and health-related costs tied to your trucking career.
 Running your own operation?
 Even better—health insurance premiums are fair game, too.
 Think of it as getting paid to stay healthy (sort of).
-Everything that keeps you fit for the road can put money back in your wallet...

 So hang on to those receipts from your doctor visits, vision tests, and any other medical services required for your job.

 6. Tools and equipment